Skip to main content

 Changes to ONTAP limits and defaults

 Learn about some of the changes to limits and defaults implemented in ONTAP 9 releases.
-NetApp strives to help its customers understand the most important limits that change with each ONTAP release.
+NetApp strives to help its customers understand the most important default and limit changes in each ONTAP release.

 Feature Default change Changed in release…